ShaoRou459/ModelForge/UI_DESIGN.md

-## AI Benchmark — UI Design and Build Plan
+## ModelForge — UI Design and Build Plan

 This document specifies the complete rebuild of the frontend(s) with a minimalist, Windows 11–inspired dark aesthetic.
 It defines principles, tech stack, information architecture, page specifications, components, motion, and an implementation roadmap.